check-spelling-sandbox/materialize/doc/user/content/manage/access-control/_index.md

 GRANT USAGE ON CLUSTER c1 to data_analyst;

 -- Step 3: grant select to all objects in the d1.s1 schema to the data_analyst role.
--- For pre-existing objects in the schema (skip if there are none!)
+-- For preexisting objects in the schema (skip if there are none!)
 GRANT SELECT ON ALL TABLES IN SCHEMA d1.s1 TO data_analyst;
 -- For future objects created in the schema
 ALTER DEFAULT PRIVILEGES FOR ALL ROLES IN SCHEMA d1.s1 GRANT SELECT ON TABLES TO data_analyst;